MHageH/c_uart_interface/README.md

 The original c_uart_interface_example can be found here (maintained by Lorenz Meier): https://github.com/mavlink/c_uart_interface_example

-This modification is in Alpha stage currently, but works fine.
+This modification is in Beta stage currently.

 This version is stripped down to bare minimum (all these elements have been removed):